jeroen1602/flutter_web_bluetooth/README.md

 # Introduction

-This brench is to host the example build with github pages.
+This branch is to host the example build with github pages.

 Checkout the master branch for a better README.